joelparkerhenderson/objectives-and-key-results/README.md

 History:

-  * OKR was invented at Intel and championed by Andy Grove, CEO.
+  * OKR was invented at Intel and championed by Andy Grove, Intel CEO.

 * OKR is in use by many companies, including Intel, Google, Microsoft, Twitter, and Uber.